-Garage apartments or "granny flats" are permissible accessory uses within the Village Center.
+Accessory dwelling units such as Garage-garage apartments or "granny flats", quest houses, and carriage houses are permissible accessory uses within the throughout TributaryVillage Center.
 There shall not be more than 100 of such accessory units within the Village Center.
-Such accessory units shall be considered an accessory use of the primary structure and shall not count against the total number of dwelling units approved through the Three Rivers Development Order.
-Additionally, such accessory dwelling units shall not be assessed separate impact fees from the primary use.
+Such accessory units may have a separate electric meter and water service but shall be maintained under unified ownership asshall be considered an accessory use of the primary structure and shall not count against the total number of dwelling units approved through the Three Rivers DRI Development Order.
+Additionally, such a maximum of one hundred (100) accessory dwelling units located within the Village Center shall not be assessed separate impact fees from the primary use.